There’s certainly some magic somewhere:

 You are a free spirit who garnered some secrets up your sleeves.

-“What Life is Even About?” is a small poem that I wrote a month ago.
-It was inspired by Madonna’s song “Live to Tell” which was featured in the British film Shanghai Express (1986), for when I heard “Live to Tell” the first time, it resonated with me in an extreme fashion to the extent that I told myself that I can imagine myself saying those words and I can feel exactly what she meant.
-There are several poems of mine that incorporate the theme of questioning and/or figuring out the facts of life, which is very important for me because that theme is literally the fulcrum of my life.
-Writing, especially poems, is a personal experience and it becomes more personal when you include something that you feel you only understand, that’s why this poem kind of reveals some thoughts that have long been rooted in the back of mind and that shines a light on who I am.
+"What Life is Even About" is a little poem I wrote about a month ago.
+It was inspired by Madonna's song "Live to Tell", featured in the British film Shanghai Express (1986).
+When I first heard "Live to Tell", it resonated with me in such an extreme way that I thought I could imagine myself saying those words and feel exactly what she meant.
+Many of my poems incorporate the theme of questioning and/or discovering the facts of life, which is very important to me, as this theme is literally the backbone of my life.
+Writing, especially poems, is a personal experience, and it becomes even more personal when you include something you think only you understand, so this poem somehow reveals thoughts that have long been rooted in the back of the mind and shed light on who I am.

-Rokaya Chaarani is a Moroccan university student and a poet.
-She’s been writing poetry in English since she was 18.
-Her favorite poets are Sylvia Plath, Ann Sexton & Edgar Alan Poe.
+Rokaya Chaarani is a Moroccan university student and poet.
+She has been writing poetry in English since the age of 18.
+Her favorite poets are Sylvia Plath, Ann Sexton and Edgar Alan Poe.